How to buy a petrol station

 How can I make sure a petrol station is worth buying?

 If you want to buy a petrol station, you'll first need to determine its financial state and future potential to decide whether it's worth the investment.
-Factors you'll need to consider include the following:
+Take a look at:

 • Business financials.
 Look at financial statements for the past five years as well as sales reports, forecasts and future business plans.